 - Timezone synchronization for global teams

-Instead of relying on manual entries, DeskTrack’s automated time tracking software delivers real-time visibility while supporting ethical monitoring practices.
+Instead of using manual entries, DeskTrack’s automated time tracking software for distributed teams delivers real-time visibility while supporting ethical monitoring practices.

 - Accurate payroll processing